 We’ll load ourselves and our bikes in a cable car, which will take us all the way up to 1700 m above sea level, where we reach the highest point of the day.
 We’ll enjoy a short rest to take in the spectacular views from the mountain hut, before we descend down on riveting singletrack back to Slovenia.

 Lunch will be served at an authentic mountain hut, situated near the church of Saint Helena.
 Sitting on the terrace, perched on the edge of scenic vistas, we’ll enjoy a meal of traditional miners’ food.

 After lunch, we’ll start down some epic ridge singletrack which will take us down to the valley.

 From there, we’ll shuttle back to our lodge for a hearty dinner.

 Day 4.
-Underground mountain biking and drive to Vipava Valley
+Underground Riding and Drive to Vipava Valley

 In the morning, we’ll load up the van and start our journey to the south.